nkhishig/nkhishig_blog/_posts/2018-01-10-Rigid-Body-Collision.md

 ![code](https://github.com/nkhishig/nkhishig.github.io/blob/master/_posts/images/code.jpg?raw=true)

+In this simulation, the initial height the rigid body drops from is set to 10m and the initial tilt angle is 30 degrees.
+Note the initial velocity and angular velocity is zero.

-We can plot each of them using the lists we created.
+After running the code, we can plot the position and velocities using the lists we created.
 Here is the vertical position, y vs time.

 ![y](https://github.com/nkhishig/nkhishig.github.io/blob/master/_posts/images/y.jpg?raw=true)